Where Rivers Run

 If you can relate to any of these feelings, I share this list with you in the hope you will share with others, and they will inevitably share their go-to August adventures with you.
 We Montanans didn’t endure eight months of snow to succumb to an abbreviated version of our beloved summer.
 June is fleeting and often wet and gloomy, July is booming, and August is all the sweeter, knowing what is sure to follow.
 So, in a short salute to August in Montana, be sure to partake in every last best thing what’s left of the summer has to offer.

 Seeking relief from the heat, most of us run to the nearest body of water.
 Rivers abound within a short drive from Main Street.
-For top-notch fishing, floating, rafting, kayaking, or just simply jumping in for a swim to relieve the heat of the day, I recommend the following:
+For professional or amateur fishing, floating, rafting, kayaking, or just simply jumping in for a swim to relieve the heat of the day, I recommend the following:

 Gallatin River ~ 16.1 miles from Bozeman

 With a wide-ranging variety of water to experience, the scenery and serenity on the Gallatin is hard to beat.
 Thanks to the increasing number of pullouts on the side of the highway, fishing along the uppermost section requires as little as pulling off the road and walking down to the river.
 Whitewater rafting is popular in the wild currents near Big Sky.
 Below the Gallatin Canyon, there are many access points to wade and cast lines.
 Best fishing recommended is around mid-to late summer, but fish can be caught on any given day of the year on the Gallatin.

 A stretch of this river is known as “The Bikini Hatch” because of floating popularity from Warm Springs to Black’s Ford.
 This is a crowded section, so fishermen need to go early in the morning or further downstream from the Bikini Hatch into the lower Madison towards Three Forks.
 A boat can be helpful to cover the vast distance from one hole to the next.